PHGT 512 Public Health Essay

 Rationale

-The purpose of the Public Health essay is to allow the student to articulate their understanding of public health and how obtaining a Master of Public Health degree aligns with their personal calling to the field of public health.
+The purpose of the Public Health essay is to allow the student to articulate his or her understanding of public health and how obtaining a Graduate Public Health degree aligns with his or her personal calling to the field of public health.
 The essay will provide a framework for advising elective selection and helping students find an appropriate practicum experience.

 Course Assignment